OpeningDesign/OD_Library/Project Folder Structure/README.md

 #### In-the-Open

-All of [OpeningDesign's](http://openingdesign.com/) projects are conducted out in the open.
-That is, during the development of any one project, all the content is hosted publically on either [Github](https://github.com/OpeningDesign) or [Gitlab](https://gitlab.com/OpeningDesign) and and is [open source](https://en.wikipedia.org/wiki/Open_source).
+All of [OpeningDesign's](http://openingdesign.com/) projects are conducted out-in-the-open.
+That is, during the development of any one project, all the content is hosted publicly on either [Github](https://github.com/OpeningDesign) or [Gitlab](https://gitlab.com/OpeningDesign) and is [open source](https://en.wikipedia.org/wiki/Open_source).
 All team communication is conducted through public [Riot.im](http://openingdesign.com/communication/) chat rooms.

 Our [about page](http://openingdesign.com/about/) provides a more nuanced description of this open approach.

 ---